Coronavirus: EU leaders reach deal on recovery package | DW | 21.07.2020

 Read more: Coronavirus pandemic exposes global inequalities, says UN chief

-The 27 member states were largely divided into two camps.
+Negotiations were bogged down by major disagreements concerning grants, loans and whether economic and financial reforms should dictate access to the funds.
+The 27 member states had been largely divided into two camps.
 Germany and France spearheaded efforts to collectivize debt in order to raise much-needed fuds for countries such as Italy and Spain, which bore the brunt of the pandemic in the EU.

 In the other camp, the Netherlands, Austria, Denmark and Sweden — the so-called frugal four — together with Finland had called for a strings-attached approach that would have made access to funds conditional on tough market reforms.